 Villongers & Thorny Loages

-Once upon a time this site had a home page that had a pattern/texture under the few links that comprised the page.
-The texture was composed of type so tiny that few would recognize it as text.
+You don’t want to read this page.
+It never was intended to be read.
+Back when the web was new and without the graphics it has today, I had a site on which I wanted a homepage that was different than what everyone else had.
+So, I typed very tiny type, unreadably small, to use as a background behind my homepage.
 Since its purpose was to be texture, it was one long continuous line with no paragraph separations.
 Unfortunately search engines imagined it must be a surreptitious way to dupe search engine optimization and banned my site for it.
 So I deleted it.

 As it turns out, people had read it.
-Years later one of them wrote to me about having read it hundreds of times.
+Years later one of them wrote to me saying he had read it hundreds of times.
 He wanted to see it again.
-He was flattering and moving.
-So I spent an entire day finding it and posting it here so that he can.
+That was too amazing to ignore.
+So I spent an entire day finding it and posting it here so that he could.

 Now that I have read a bit of it myself, and am aware of the fact that others might read it, I wrote a new opening and did a search and replace to get rid of an awkward term.
-Perhaps someday when I get time I will look at the whole thing and make it better suited for actually being read, rather than being off-the-cuff text merely meant as visual texture.
+Perhaps someday when I get time, I will look at the whole thing and make it better suited for actually being read, rather than being off-the-cuff incomprehensible text dashed off only to use as visual texture.

 Villongers & Thorny Loages

-His wife had moved to where she would be in a position to whisper in his ear.
+His wife had leaned to where she could whisper in his ear.
 He was not sure she was going to, but he was hoping.
 It is a very special thing for a villonger.
 Then he heard a noise on his roof that he tried to brush aside, but it happened again.
 Just when he was feeling the first warmth of her breath in his ear the noise on the roof was unmistakeable.
 It was the noise of a thorny loague taking a bite out of his roof.
 That was something that could not be ignored.
-It was something every villonger knew that any day could happen and so had prepared for, but Kirtop had questioned how.
+It was something every villonger knew that any day could happen and so had prepared for, but Kirtop had questioned the way they did.
 The normal thing was to call a beast-with-two-tails.

 Beastoos